Inside an Asphalt Batch Mix Plant: How Raw Materials Become Road Ready Asphalt

 Why Choose a Coninfra Asphalt Plant?

-Coninfra asphalt plants are built to be robust, efficient, and environmentally responsible.
-With advanced automation and thoughtful engineering, Coninfra ensures every plant produces high-quality asphalt while minimizing environmental impact.
 Just as important, Coninfra is known for outstanding after-sales support — from installation through ongoing maintenance, the Coninfra team stays available to keep operations running smoothly and to resolve technical issues quickly.
-Whether you need a full batch mix plant or a mobile asphalt plant, Coninfra offers solutions tailored to your project, backed by reliable, long-term support.
+Whether you need a full asphalt batching plant or a mobile asphalt plant, Coninfra offers solutions tailored to your project, backed by reliable, long-term support.

 Frequently Asked Questions